ChanderG/c-compiler/growth.md

 ###After  Added var eq var exp
 To simplify matters, all temporaries are used with eax.The tempReg will be used to its full potential later on.

+###After Added testsuite and runner
+We need to manage the register allocation to temporaries properly.

+Now to do that: I am going to take the simplistic assumption that each temporary has one use.
+So in TAC that uses a temporary, I am going to remove it`s register allocation from the table.Simillarly the last register used is going to be stored in  global variable.
+And this is going to be assigned to the temporary.

+Note this has a problem -> when a if freed and b is not, the entire setup breaks.